nyangkosense/libgenbulk/README.md

 - "segmentation fault" from parser?
 You might be low on RAM, close other apps
 - "error downloading" from downloader?
 Check your internet or try with more `-retries`
 - Weird filenames?
 The downloader handles URL-encoding/special chars automatically
+- 503 Service Unavailable  - not really an Issue, it's just that this content is not available due to whatever Serverside reasons